galtproject/galtproject-docs/whitepaper/en/Whitepaper.md

 In this case, the data change occurs in the same way as the initial creation of the Token specified above.
 The owner submits an application in a smart contract, pays a commission.
 The Oracles check it and approve changes.

 ### Oracles
 If someone wants to create a token of a land plot, building or room, there should be a decentralized self-governed mechanism for checking property rights and geographic coordinates.
 In Oracles property registry, this function is fulfilled by the Oracles.
 They're independent economic agents, who approve new token creation for a reward.
-Moreover, they perform a wide range of different operations: valuation, custodian service, etc. The Oracles have a deposit, which can be written off.
-To be able to earn the reward, they buy and deposit protocol utility token - ERC20 GALT Token.
+Moreover, they can perform a wide range of different operations: valuation, custodian service, etc. To be able to earn the reward, they buy and stake ERC20 GALT Token.
 This deposit can be written off by the governance mechanism described below.

 ### Disputes resolution
 Operations with land and real estate may lead to disputes and disagreements both between owners and professional participants: cadastral engineers, notaries, appraisers, custodians, etc. Here are some examples of such disputes: